Avis Budget Group (CAR)

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-In Q1, Avis Budget Group reported EPS at negative $14.35, down from negative $3.20 in the same quarter last year.
-This print missed analysts’ estimates.
+In Q3, Avis Budget Group reported EPS of $10.11, up from $6.64 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
 We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.

 9. Cash Is King